jellylemonfish/stat405group4/README.md

 **Memeber: Ella Gruen, Anthony Pagas, John Chumlea, Shien Zhu and Samuel Negus**

-Keys: Linux, emacs, HTC, NYC taxi
+Keys: Linux, emacs, CHTC, NYC taxi

 We conduct an analysis on answering which taxi vendor is the most time efficient to take during any day of the week.